Don’t Feel Like an Interview? Check Out Easy Jobs to Get in New Zealand

 10. Au Pair

-We are closing this list with what is probably the most iconic gap year job: Au Pair.
+We are closing this list of easy-to-get jobs in New Zealand with what is probably the most iconic gap year job: Au Pair.
 Especially in demand early in the year, Au Pair jobs are incredibly easy to get as they are often handed to Au Pair agencies that will make sure you fit the job.
 Driving training, first aid course and a profile will be provided so you are matched with your perfect family.